The Edit Provider window is where provider information is entered.

 Assigned ID Number: The supplemental ID number assigned.

 Description: Enter the provider description.

-Picture: Click [...] to select a picture file on your computer.
+Picture: Click [...] to select a picture file on the computer.
 Click None to clear a picture selection.

 Provider clinic associations set in this tab will determine which providers show in the provider selectors for those clinics.

-When set to All, the provider will be available to be selected for any clinic.
-If specific clinics are associated to the provider, the provider can only be selected at those clinics.
+When set to All, the provider will be available for all clinics.
+If specific clinics are highlighted, the provider can only be selected at those clinics.

 Providers can also be set to show or not show if they are associated to a clinic-restricted user in security setup.
 Even if the provider is associated to a clinic in the provider setup window, the provider's user must also have access to that clinic for any other user to select that provider, even if the other user is not restricted.
 For restricting users to specific clinics please see: User Edit.